gabrielemartins/gabrielemartins/README.md

 ### Hello World!

-My name is Gabriele Martins and I'm a developer intern.
+My name is Gabriele Martins and I'm a software development intern.

 Here in my Github profile you can find my studies journey.
 I'm open to any improvement opportunities and tips.